-Businessman made to apologise to Nirmala Sitharaman for GST comments: Opposition
+Businessman’s apology to Nirmala Sitharaman for GST criticism sparks political storm

-At an event in Tamil Nadu’s Coimbatore, the entrepreneur had drawn the finance minister’s attention to inconsistencies in the Goods and Services Tax regime.
+K Annamalai, the BJP’s Tamil Nadu chief, apologised for his party workers having shared the video of the private conversation.

-Opposition leaders on Friday alleged that a prominent restaurateur from Tamil Nadu was forced to apologise to Union finance minister Nirmala Sitharaman after he expressed grievances about the Goods and Services Tax at a public event in Coimbatore.
+A video of a prominent restaurateur from Tamil Nadu apologising to Union finance minister Nirmala Sitharaman for his complaints about the Goods and Services Tax at a public event in Coimbatore has drawn criticism from the Opposition.

-A row erupted after a video of Srinivasan, the managing director of the Annapoorna chain of restaurants in the state, apologising to Sitharaman was shared online by the Bharatiya Janata Party’s Tamil Nadu unit on its social media account.
+In the video, shared online by the Bharatiya Janata Party’s Tamil Nadu unit, the managing director of the Annapoorna chain of restaurants, can be heard apologising to Sitharaman for the comments he had made about the indirect tax regime.

+“Please pardon me for my comments,” Srinivas, who is also head of the Annapoorna chain of restaurants in the state, is heard saying in the video.
+“I do not belong to any political party.”

 Srinivasan is also the president of the Tamil Nadu Hotel Owners’ Association.